Z2PackDev/Z2Pack/doc/source/example_tb.rst

     import z2pack.tb as tb

-    # Setting the interaction strength
+    # Setting the hopping strength
     t1, t2 = (0.2, 0.3)

     # Settings used for wcc_calc.
 Feel free to play around with the different